Concrete: Mass structures

 Aerial photo of reconstruction at Taum Sauk (Missouri) pumped storage facility in late November 2009.
 After the original reservoir failed, the new reservoir was made of roller-compacted concrete.

 Due to cement's exothermic chemical reaction while setting up, large concrete structures such as dams, navigation locks, large mat foundations, and large breakwaters generate excessive heat during hydration and associated expansion.
 To mitigate these effects, post-cooling is commonly applied during construction.
 An early example at Hoover Dam used a network of pipes between vertical concrete placements to circulate cooling water during the curing process to avoid damaging overheating.
-Similar systems are still used; depending on volume of the pour, the concrete mix used, and ambient air temperature, the cooling process may last for many months after the concrete is placed.
+Similar systems are still used; depending on the volume of the pour, the concrete mix used, and ambient air temperature, the cooling process may last for many months after the concrete is placed.
 Various methods also are used to pre-cool the concrete mix in mass concrete structures.

-Another approach to mass concrete structures that minimizes cement's thermal by-product is the use of roller-compacted concrete, which uses a dry mix which has a much lower cooling requirement than conventional wet placement.
+Another approach to mass concrete structures that minimizes cement's thermal by-product is the use of roller-compacted concrete, which uses a dry mix that has a much lower cooling requirement than conventional wet placement.
 It is deposited in thick layers as a semi-dry material then roller compacted into a dense, strong mass.